solbero/guide-kodi-lutris/GUIDE.md

 USER@HOSTNAME:~$
 ```

 Now you need to install the [Lutris Kodi add-on](https://github.com/RobLoach/script.lutris) created by RobLoach.
-To get the add-on you need to install a third party repository.
+To get the add-on you need to install a third party repository which I have created.

 ```sh
 cd ~/